srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_12-setup-an-iot-edge-gateway.md

 1. Save the file.

 1. Locate the **Main** method.
-This method contains the code that instantiates the `DeviceClient` using the configured Connection String, and specifies **MQTT** as the transport protocol to use for communicating with the Azure IoT Edge Gateway.
+This method contains the code that instantiates the `DeviceClient` using the configured Connection String, and specifies `MQTT` as the transport protocol to use for communicating with the Azure IoT Edge Gateway.

+    ```csharp
-    ```csharps_deviceClient = DeviceClient.CreateFromConnectionString(s_connectionString, TransportType.Mqtt);
+    s_deviceClient = DeviceClient.CreateFromConnectionString(s_connectionString, TransportType.Mqtt);
-    SendDeviceToCloudMessagesAsync();
+    SendDeviceToCloudMessagesAsync().GetAwaiter().GetResult();;
     ```

-    This method also executes the **InstallCACert** method which has some code to automatically install the **root CA** X.509 certiifcate to the local machine.
-And it executes the **SendDeviceToCloudMessagesAsync** method that sends event telemetry from the simulated device.
+    This method also executes the **InstallCACert** method which has some code to automatically install the root CA X.509 certiifcate to the local machine.
+And, it executes the **SendDeviceToCloudMessagesAsync** method that sends event telemetry from the simulated device.

+    > **Note**: Do not be concerned with the `GetAwaiter().GetResult()` call - it's an artifact of how C# handles asynchronous calls from the `Main` method before C# 7.1.
+As the lab doesn't assume that level of support, it uses a bit of a workaround.

 1. Locate the **SendDeviceToCloudMessagesAsync** method.
 This method contains the code that generates the simulated device telemetry, and sends the events to the IoT Edge Gateway.

-1. Locate the **InstallCACert** and browse the code that installed the **root CA** X.509 certificate to the local machine certificate store.
+1. Locate the **InstallCACert** and browse the code that installed the root CA X.509 certificate to the local machine certificate store.

-1. Open a command-prompt / terminal and navigate to the location of the `/LabFiles/DownstreamDevice` directory.
+1. In Visual Studio Code, with the `SimulatedDevice.cs` file still open, on the **Terminal** menu, select **New Terminal**.

-1. Run the following command to build the code for the **DownstreamDevice1** simulated device, and execute it to start sending device telemetry:
+1. At the bottom of Visual Studio Code, in the **TERMINAL** window, run the following command to build the code for the **DownstreamDevice1** simulated device, and execute it to start sending device telemetry:

     ```bash
     dotnet run
     ```

-1. When the app installed the **X.509 certificate** on the local machine so it can use it to authenticate with the IoT Edge Gateway, it may prompt asking if you would like to install the certificate.
+1. When the app attempts to install the X.509 certificate on the local machine so it can use it to authenticate with the IoT Edge Gateway, you may be prompted about installing the certificate.
 Click **Yes** to allow it and continue.

 1. Once the simulated device is running, the console output will display the events being sent to the Azure IoT Edge Gateway.